janknaup/sparkify/README.md

 Note that this schema is already typed via the schema definition and preprocessing described below.

 8346 rows have empty userIds, so that 228108 usable log entries remain.
-We define churn as a user cancelling their subscription and we use "confirm cancellation" events in the log.
-We 52 of these in the log excerpt.
+I define churn as a user cancelling their subscription and I use "confirm cancellation" events in the log.
+I 52 of these in the log excerpt.
 It contains 225 distinct userIds, 52 of which have churned, the remaining 173 users were kept.

 The highest level comparison between users is the number of their logged interactions.